glaunay/taskobject/README.md

 ## Task developer

+Each task class must be developp as a unique NPM package.
+The name of your class must be exactly the same as the name of your NPM package, and exactly the same as your `staticTag` (see the [The constructor](#the-constructor) part).
 A Task object must be used for only one job.
 Create a new instance of a a Task by job to run.
 In our team we use TypeScript to develop but here the examples are in JavaScript.
 All the examples in this part are related.